 Consequently, the esophagus becomes inflamed, and it’s sometimes painful to eat or drink due to scarring.
 Food will often become stuck in the throat or lodged in the esophagus, at times requiring an emergency endoscopy to remove the impaction.

 Unfortunately, I received this diagnosis about six weeks ago.
 After getting food caught in my throat, I had to make an emergency trip to the hospital.
 And let me tell you, an emergency endoscopy (and bronchoscopy, in my case) is quite unpleasant.
 It took two months to get a proper diagnosis, but it’s a relief to know exactly what I am dealing with.
 I’ve lost quite a bit of weight due to this disease, and it has cost me a pretty penny to try adjust my diet and purchase medications to keep the disease under control.
-Even though it’s an annoying (and sometimes expensive) disease to have, I’m thankful that I don’t have be on a liquid diet or feeding tube like some patients with more severe forms of the disease.
+Even though it’s an annoying (and sometimes expensive) disease to have, I’m thankful that I don’t have to be on a feeding tube like some patients with more severe forms of the disease.
 Special formulas, such as Neocate Junior, can cost as much as $155 for four cans.

 Here are some of my tips for how to cope: